 Please note: the Gigabit Broadband Voucher scheme is currently paused for Suffolk during the Suffolk Project Gigabit tender process.
 We will update this page as soon as the scheme is available again for Suffolk.

 Am I eligible for a Gigabit Broadband Voucher?

 - Your house or business must be in a rural area - ‘rural’ is defined using agreed standard measures in the relevant part of the UK.
-To check eligibility, please visit the Department for Digital, Culture, Media and Sport website.

 How do the vouchers work?

 Businesses or residents that are eligible for gigabit vouchers can access the scheme through a supplier.

 The next section shows the step-by-step process that each voucher recipient will go through to activate their voucher.